Fund for Women's Equality Board

 The Rev. Dr. Serene Jones, a highly respected scholar and public intellectual, is the 16th President of the historic Union Theological Seminary in the City of New York.
 The first woman to head the 180-year-old institution, Jones occupies the Johnston Family Chair for Religion and Democracy.
 Jones came to Union after seventeen years at Yale University, where she was the Titus Street Professor of Theology at the Divinity School, and Chair of the University’s Program in Women, Gender and Sexuality Studies.

 Liz Young is Treasurer and co-founder of the ERA Coalition/Fund for Women’s Equality.
-She is the Executive Vice President of Corporate Communications for Sony Music Entertainment, and responsible for corporate giving and major events.
+She is a visiting Fellow of the University of Oxford's Said Business School.
+She is the former Executive Vice President of Corporate Communications for Sony Music Entertainment, where she was responsible for corporate giving and major events.
 She previously worked as Executive Vice President of Corporate Communications for Bertelsmann, Inc, and represented the Bertelsmann Foundation in the United States.
 As Vice- President of Mazda North America, Liz was the founder of the Mazda Foundation USA.
 She was also a registered lobbyist for US Japan trade.

 Lauren Embrey is president and philanthropic visionary of the Embrey Family Foundation and CEO of Embrey Interests, Ltd. She serves on many boards, including the AT&T Performing Arts Center and Women Moving Millions.
 Embrey's awards for her philanthropic work include the Women Who Give Hope Award from Chiapas International in 2010, Women’s eNews’ 21 Leaders for the 21st Century in 2011, Ms. Foundation’s Women of Vision Award for Philanthropy in 2013, She Should Run’s Wendy Award in 2014 and Nomi Network’s Abolitionist Award in 2016